Gogul09/Gogul09.github.io/_posts/asic_design/2018-05-20-cmos-basics-for-sta-1.md

 Thus, the output charging delay at driver pin G1 (for high or low) = \\(R_{out}\\) * \\(C_{out}\\)

-In the <a href="https://gogul09.github.io/hardware/cmos-basics-for-sta-2" target="_blank">next blog post</a>, we will understand how this delay impacts timing by introducting propagation delay and slew.
+In the <a href="https://gogul09.github.io/hardware/cmos-basics-for-sta-2" target="_blank">next blog post</a>, we will understand how this delay impacts timing by introducing propagation delay and slew.

 ### References